Vivek-04022001/Learning-Nodejs/2-how-node-works/starter/my-questions.md

 - Streams : Used to process (read or write) data piece by piece (chunks). without completing the whole read or write operation, and therefore without keeping all the data in memory.
   - Perfect for handling large volumes of data, for example videos;
   - More efficient data processing in terms of memory(no need to keep all data in memory) and time(we don't have to wait until all the date is available.)
+- Each javascript file is treated as a separated module.
+- Node.js uses the CommonJS module system: require(), exports or module.exports;
+- ES module system is used in browser: import/export;
+- There have been attemps to bring ES module to node.js(.mjs)